apteryxxyz/enhanced-ms/README.md

 function ms(value1: string, value2?: LanguageKey | Options, value3?: Options): number | null;
 ```

-However then the first parameter is a number it will be converted into a time-frame string.
+However when the first parameter is a number it will be converted into a time-frame string.

 If no time units were outputted (for example then the inputted number is less than `1000` and `includeMs` is `false`), `null` will be returned.